Vrajs16/TaskAi/documents/villairepierre.md

 - - - Added some UI elements

 - Helped Dilip and the API team setup the Cells and pass the Google Calendar Events as props to the above components created.

+- [Addded the DatePicker to the Calendar and Dependant Components]
+- -